nicolenlama/HuggingFace_API_2/README.md

 * Add load balancer to account for increases in API calls
 * Add API call limit. for example: 10 queries per second
 * Add a front page for API
+* Better security protocols for EC2 instance and NGINX/Gunicorn